vue-a11y/vue-a11y.com/src/project/how-to-contribute.md

+---
+description: Find out how to contribute to Vue Accessibility project
+---

 # How to contribute

 First of all, happy that you are here on this page and thinking about contributing to the project.